Speaker(s): Megan Fox Kelly

 - When and how to work with a qualified advisor

-- The financial and personal commitment involved in collecting art
+- The financial and personal commitment involved in buying art

 Taxes and Legal Obligations: This session will cover purchasing process, applicable taxes and "hidden costs", freeport storage, resale issues and capital gains taxes, Visual Artist Rights Act and copyright issues.